 Sport for Development and Peace refers to the intentional use of sport, physical activity and play to attain specific development and peace objectives, including, most notably, the Millennium Development Goals (MDGs).

-Strong Sport for Development and Peace programs combine sport and play with other non-sport components to enhance their effectiveness.
+Strong Sport for Development and Peace programmes combine sport and play with other non-sport components to enhance their effectiveness.
 They are delivered in an integrated manner with other local, regional and national development and peace initiatives so that they are mutually reinforcing.
-Programs seek to empower participants and communities by engaging them in the design and delivery of activities, building local capacity, adhering to generally accepted principles of transparency and accountability, and pursuing sustainability through collaboration, partnerships and co-ordinated action.
+Programmes seek to empower participants and communities by engaging them in the design and delivery of activities, building local capacity, adhering to generally accepted principles of transparency and accountability, and pursuing sustainability through collaboration, partnerships and co-ordinated action.

 Sport alone, however, cannot ensure peace or solve complex social problems.
-Instead, sport should be positioned as a highly effective tool in a broader toolkit of development practices, and should be applied in a holistic and integrated manner with other interventions and programs to achieve optimal results.
+Instead, sport should be positioned as a highly effective tool in a broader toolkit of development practices, and should be applied in a holistic and integrated manner with other interventions and programmes to achieve optimal results.